 68.06% of online shopping carts are abandoned before completing the checkout process.
-Use our tips and checkpoints to help you boost your conversion rates and profits.

 Specifically, shopping cart abandonment occurs when a customer has visited a website, filled their shopping cart with products, but leave the site before completing the purchase.
 As evidenced by Baymard’s statistics, this happens more than two thirds of the time, and, according to Econsultancy, global retailers are losing a combined total of around $3 trillion in sales each year from abandoned shopping carts.